kkralicek0/car-sdm/README.md

 * 12-model-check-morans-i.R: performs a type of Bayesian model-check by evaluating model performance with Moran's I at different distance classes.

-Note on data:
+#### Note on data:

-The raw data supporting the conclusions of this article are based on confidential, precise-location coordinates for FIA plots.
-Fuzzed (imprecise) versions of these raw data will be made available by the corresponding author upon request, without undue reservation.
-For access to precise-location information see Burrill et al. (2021).
+The raw data supporting the conclusions of this manuscript are based on confidential, precise-location coordinates for FIA field data.
+Imprecise-location (fuzzed) versions of raw FIA field data are available at https://apps.fs.usda.gov/fia/datamart/datamart.html.
+For more information on access to precise-location FIA data see Burrill et al. (2021).
+Requests to access these datasets should be directed to https://www.fia.fs.usda.gov/about/about_us/#questions-requests.

-Citations:
+#### Citations:

 Burrill, E. A., DiTommaso, A. M., Turner, J. A., Pugh, S. A., Menlove, J., Christiansen, G., et al. (2021).
 The Forest Inventory and Analysis Database: database description and user guide version 9.0.1 for Phase 2.
 U.S. Department of Agriculture, Forest Service.
 Available online at: http://www.fia.fs.fed.us/library/database-documentation/